programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-with-sklearn-in-python-fig8.png" caption="Figure 8: Silhouette plots of the df_standardized_sliced dataset." %}

 Looking at the silhouette scores underlines our previous intuition that a selection of n=3 or n=5 seems to be the right choice of clusters.
 The silhouette plot with n=3 clusters in particular has a relatively high average silhouette score.
-Yet, since the two other clusters are far below the average silhouette score for n=3 clusters, we decide to analyze the dataset with k-means using n=5 clusters.
+Yet, because the two other clusters are far below the average silhouette score for n=3 clusters, we decide to analyze the dataset with *k*-means using n=5 clusters.
 However, the different sizes of the “knives” and their sharp form in both n=3 and n=5 clusters indicate a single dominant cluster and a couple of rather small and less cohesive clusters.

-## 6. n=5 K-Means Analysis of the DNP Ancient Authors Dataset
+## 6. n=5 *K*-Means Analysis of the DNP Ancient Authors Dataset
-Eventually, we can now train a k-means instance with n=5 clusters and plot the results using *seaborn*.
-Since I prefer plotting in two dimensions in Python, we will use `PCA()` (**Principal Component Analysis**) to reduce the dimensionality of our dataset to two dimensions.
+Eventually, we can now train a *k*-means instance with n=5 clusters and plot the results using *seaborn*.
+I prefer plotting in two dimensions in Python, so we will use `PCA()` (**Principal Component Analysis**) to reduce the dimensionality of our dataset to two dimensions.
 [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) is a great way to reduce the dimensionality of a dataset while keeping the variance from higher dimensions.

 > PCA allows us to reduce the dimensionality of the original data substantially while retaining most of the salient information.
 On the PCA-reduced feature set, other machine learning algorithms—downstream in the machine learning pipeline—will have an easier time separating the data points in space (to perform tasks such as anomaly detection and clustering) and will require fewer computational resources. (quote from the online version of Ankur A. Patel: *Hands-On Unsupervised Learning Using Python*, O'Reilly Media 2020)

 PCA can be used to reduce high-dimensional datasets for computational reasons.
 Yet, in this context, we only use PCA to plot the clusters in our dataset in a two-dimensional space.
 We will also apply PCA in the following text clustering.
-One huge disadvantage of using PCA is that we lose our initial features and create new ones that are somewhat nebulous to us since they do not allow us to look at specific aspects of our data anymore (such as word counts or known works).
+One huge disadvantage of using PCA is that we lose our initial features and create new ones that are somewhat nebulous to us, as they do not allow us to look at specific aspects of our data anymore (such as word counts or known works).

-Before using PCA and plotting the results, we will instantiate a k-means instance with n=5 clusters and a `random_state` of 42.
+Before using PCA and plotting the results, we will instantiate a *k*-means instance with n=5 clusters and a `random_state` of 42.
 The latter parameter allows us to reproduce our results.
-However, 42 is an arbitrary choice here that refers to ["Hitchhiker's Guide to the Galaxy"](https://simple.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy), but you can choose whichever number you like.
+42 is an arbitrary choice here that refers to ["Hitchhiker's Guide to the Galaxy"](https://simple.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy), but you can choose whichever number you like.

 ```Python
 kmeans = KMeans(n_clusters=5, random_state=42)